isomerpages/moe-pasirrissec/_cce/Adolescence Character & Citizenship Education.md

 Responsible decision-making enables us to apply moral reasoning and sound values-based judgements in the choices we make.

-These competencies can be taught, demonstrated, and applied through explicit instruction, planned authentic learning experiences, as well as teachable moments.
+These competencies can be taught, demonstrated, and applied through explicit instruction and planned authentic learning experiences, as well as teachable moments.
 For sustainable lifelong character development, these competencies must be taught, learnt, and applied within the broader context of values learning so that students understand the purpose and meaningfulness of acquiring these competencies.

 ### The 3 Big Ideas: Conceptual Core of CCE